NEWS FROM RIGHT HERE

 District Central, located in Ahuntsic-Cartierville, is an area undergoing rapid transformation, recognized as the city's fourth largest employment hub.
 In this context, municipal decisions have a direct impact on the neighborhood's economic, urban, and social development.

-2. ISSUES AND REQUESTS OF THE SDC DISTRICT CENTRAL
+2. THE ISSUES AND REQUESTS OF THE SDC DISTRICT CENTRAL

-As part of the elections, the SDC District Central is calling on the candidates to address three major issues for the development of the territory:
+As part of the elections, the SDC District Central is calling on the candidates to address three major issues related to the development of the territory:

 The installation of bike lanes in the unique industrial area of the District Central, without prior consultation, has raised serious concerns within the business community.
 This infrastructure has led to conflicts of use, logistical challenges, and significant economic impacts for businesses, as well as notable safety issues for all users.
 The SDC is calling for a collaborative approach to better harmonize sustainable mobility with economic activities.